timmbogner/Farm-Data-Relay-System/README.md

 Sensors gather data and send it to a gateway via ESP-NOW or LoRa.

 ### [Gateways](https://github.com/timmbogner/Farm-Data-Relay-System/tree/main/FDRS_Gateway2000)
-Gateways are programmed to receive data over a variety of protocols and pass it on to other devices using the same or different protocols.
+Gateways listen for packets over ESP-NOW, UART, LoRa, and/or MQTT, then retransmit the packets using one or more of the same interfaces.

  ### Front-end
 The Node-RED front-end can be set up with these nodes to format and send the data to InfluxDB:
   ```